mtirtoatmojo/fifa-analysis/README.md

 In this project, I will analyze player performance in the Qatar FIFA World Cup 2022 by categorizing players into three distinct groups: Defense, Attackers, and Midfielders.
 By calculating composite scores based on key performance metrics, I aim to identify the top players in each category.
 The composite scores will be derived from relevant metrics, each weighted according to its importance, to provide a comprehensive assessment of player performance.
 I also aim to answer a couple interesting questions such as looking at the correlation between age and players performance.
 Lastly, I will develop a model that would predict the number of goals based on the composite scores we have computed.

-You can view the complete code and the original dataset in my Github repository here [insert link]

 **Questions to be answered:**

 - Who are the top 10 attackers?